SpecMC/Base/README.md

 # SpecMC Base
-A library with common code for parsing Minecraft specification files.
+A library with common code for parsing Minecraft specification.

 ## Examples
 ```rust